-Welcome From Mrs Wright
+Welcome From Mrs Bailey and Mrs Wright

 Many thanks